mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 For historic reasons this is called a "patch", however, it serves as an overlay to add or replace files rather than modifying them.
 The file must be an archive; it is downloaded and automatically extracted into the subproject.
-The extracted files will include a meson build definition for the given subproject.
+The extracted files will include a Meson build definition for the given subproject.

 This approach makes it extremely simple to embed dependencies that